 Taxis in Istanbul: All the Tips and Tricks

-- Make sure the driver starts the Meter!
-Currently, Taxi Meters start at 7 Turkish Liras.
+• Make sure the driver starts the Meter!
+Currently, Taxi Meters start at 19 Turkish Liras.
 Confirm that the driver will turn on the meter before getting in.
-Each additional kilometer costs 4.5 TL.

-- Meter prices are fixed no matter the time of day.
-Riding at night is not suppose to cost you more.
+• Meter prices are fixed no matter the time of day.
+Riding at night is not suppose to cost you more (don’t let the driver tell you otherwise).

-- Minimum cost of a Taxi in Istanbul will be 20 liras.
-As of 2022, a new taxi law in Istanbul issued is that the minimum ride will cost 20 liras, no matter if the meter shows less.
-So if your meter is 16 liras, you will still have to pay 20 liras.
+• Minimum cost of a Taxi in Istanbul will be 70 liras.
+As of 2023, a new taxi law in Istanbul issued is that the minimum ride will cost 70 liras, no matter if the meter shows less.
+So if your meter is 45 liras, you will still have to pay the minimum 70 liras.
 This is to deter super short distance rides.

-- “Fixed Price” is a way to rip you off.
-If the driver asks for a “fixed price”, you will most certainly pay more than if it were metered.
-It is recommended you DO NOT take a fixed price, unless you know the approximate cost and are desperate to get to your destination.
+• “Fixed Price” is a way to rip you off.
+If the driver asks for a “fixed price”, you will most certainly pay 2-5 times more than if it were metered.
+The drivers will always start with ”There is so much traffic… SO, how about a fixed price of ____?).
+It is recommended you DO NOT take a fixed price, unless you are desperate to get to your destination.
+Taking these fixed prices just makes the dishonest Taxi situation in Istanbul even worse as the drivers get spoiled and entitled to these ridiculous earnings.

-- If there is a Bridge or Highway Toll crossing, it will cost about 8.25 TL which will be added on your meter.
-Taxis may add on 20+ liras and say it’s for additional “toll”.
+• If there is a Bridge or Highway Toll crossing, it will cost no more than 50 TL which will be added on your meter.
+Taxis may ask for more and say it’s for additional “toll”.
 This is a way for drivers to trick you in paying more.

 Taking a Taxi from Istanbul Airport

 Taking a Taxi from the 2 Istanbul Airports: IST and SAW are a fast and convenient way to get to the city.
-There is typically a long line of taxis waiting right outside the Airport exit.
-You can follow the clear, easy sign to the official Taxi line.
+There is an official line of taxis waiting right outside the Airport exit.
+You can follow the clear, easy sign, after immigration, to the official Taxi line.
 There is no need to speak to anyone inside or outside the airport in regards to taking a Taxi.
 Just go straight to the Taxi line.
-Yellow Taxis will be the most economic way.
-Light Blue Taxis are about 20% pricier (but slightly more spacious and comfortable).
+Yellow or Orange Taxis will be less expensive.
+Light Blue Taxis are about 20% pricier (but more spacious and comfortable).

-For Example: IST Airport to Sultanahmet should cost around 250 TL.
-IST Airport to Taksim should be around 180 TL.
+For Example: IST Airport to Sultanahmet or Taksim area should cost around 800 TL.
+From SAW Airport, it will be around 1000 TL.

 You can arrange this ahead of time and someone will hold a sign outside the Airport door and lead you to the car.